Join STM’s Mailing List

 6. Making cover letters optional

 This puts applicants in a difficult position.
-Is this a test to see if I’m willing to go the extra mile?
-Or will I be wasting my time trying to impress someone who likely won’t even read the letter?
+Is this a test to see if they’re willing to go the extra mile?
+Or will they be wasting their time trying to impress someone who likely won’t even read the letter?
 If you, as the recruiter or hiring manager, know you’re not going to spend time reading through carefully crafted cover letters, don’t ask for them.

 When you’re recruiting for an open position, put yourself in the applicant’s shoes.
-Everyone’s time is valuable and no one likes to waste it.
-Avoiding these simple mistakes can save your company from potentially losing valuable candidates.
+Everyone’s time is valuable, and no one likes to waste it.
+Avoiding these simple mistakes can boost your application rate and avoid turning away good people.